Redmi Note 7 India Launch: Everything We Know So Far

-Redmi Note 7 was launched in China in January, and has been teased to launch in India soon.
-Country head Manu Kumar Jain has been dropping hints as well, and recently the India colour options and RAM + storage models were also leaked.
-The smartphone is the first to launch after the Redmi sub-brand announcement by Xiaomi.
-The Redmi brand will focus on budget devices with competing specifications and will be available online-only.
+Redmi Note 7 India launch is expected to be soon, with the company teasing the impending arrival on Twitter.
+To recall, the Redmi Note 7 was launched in China in January as the first smartphone under the new Redmi sub-brand.
+Xiaomi country head Manu Kumar Jain has been dropping hints about the Redmi Note 7 India launch, and recently the phone's India colour options and RAM + storage models were also purportedly leaked.
+As announced ahead of the China launch, the Redmi brand will focus on budget devices with competing specifications and will be available online-only.
 The Redmi Note 7 key highlights include a 48-megapixel rear sensor, a 4,000mAh battery, Snapdragon 660 processor, and 13-megapixel selfie sensor support.
+The phone also comes with a 6.3-inch full-HD+ display and up to 6GB of RAM.

 A recent report suggests that the Redmi Note 7 will launch in India in two variants - 3GB RAM + 32GB storage version and the 4GB RAM + 64GB storage model.
 The 6GB RAM + 64GB storage model may also be launched in the country at a later date.
 In terms of the colour options, the Redmi Note 7 will allegedly be offered in Red, Black, and Blue colour options in the country.

 The Redmi India Twitter handle has been teasing the arrival of a 48-megapixel sensor phone, hinting at the arrival of the Redmi Note 7 soon.
-The company is yet to make an official announcement of an event for the launch of the smartphone in India.
+Xiaomi is yet to make an official announcement of an event for the launch of the smartphone in India.

 The Redmi Note 7 is touted to be a highly durable phone, and the CEO Liu Weibing has been indulging in various quirky tests to prove it.
 He has posted videos of him using the Redmi Note 7 as a chopping board, asked employees to jump on the phone to show off its tough exterior, and has even thrown it down a flight of stairs.
 The Redmi Note 7 features 2.5D glass protection up front and at the back